Background Events, September 1939-March 1940

 Convoy FN.53, after being delayed a day by weather,

-was escorted from the south by destroyer GREYHOUND with close escort by
+was escorted from the south by destroyer GREYHOUND with

 escort vessel WHITLEY, sloops FLAMINGO and STORK.
-The convoy was
+The convoy

 especially important as it included six tankers.